gene-levitzky/caremelle/README.md

 # caremelle

-Presenting an implementation of Aremelle, a simple, stripped down, purely functional programming language.
+Presenting caremelle: an implementation of Aremelle, a simple, stripped down, purely functional programming language.

 Aremelle's basic unit of execution is the function.
-A function consists of zero or more recursively nested functions, zero or more statements, each of which maps a set of parameters to some output, and, if no statement is given, a single expression which is evaluated upon the invocation of the (constant or 0-ary) function.
+A function consists of zero or more recursively nested functions, zero or more rewrite rules called statements, each of which maps a set of parameters to some output, or, if no statement is given, a single expression which is evaluated upon the invocation of the (constant or 0-ary) function.

-### Quick Preview
+## Quick Preview

+### Basic Syntax

 The simplest Hello World program looks like: